 Is it Gluten Free?
 A Basic Diet Guide for Celiacs and Others Who Have to Avoid Gluten

-Getting the gluten-free diet right is easy when you know the ground rules.
+Getting the basic gluten-free diet right is easy when you know the ground rules.
 Follow the guidelines below and you will be on your way to a happy, healthy gluten-free life.

 This material is not intended to provide medical advice, which should be obtained directly from a physician.